Saving for an Emergency

 - How often the bank pays interest

 And be sure the bank you choose is FDIC-insured.
-Learn more about the types of accounts
+Learn more about the types of accounts available.

 Money market funds are neither insured nor guaranteed by the FDIC or any other government agency.
 Although the fund may seek to preserve the value of your investment at $1 per share, it is possible to lose money by investing in the fund.